 Does that mean you can’t use a generator if you wanted to?
 You can use a generator to power your travel trailer if shore power (power pedestal at campsites) is not available.

 Since travel trailers have a very low power consumption it is not too hard to find a small portable generator that will power what you need.
 Read our recommendation for the best RV generator.

 What Size Generator for a Travel Trailer?

 Determining the size of the generator you will need for your travel trailer will depend on just what you intend to tower.
-Most campers will typically power an air-conditioner, refrigerator, a television, and lights.
+Most campers will typically power an air-conditioner, refrigerator, television, and lights.

 How many watts does it take to run an RV air conditioner?

 Adding a Generator to a Travel Trailer

 If you are looking to add a generator to your travel trailer then look no further than Mod Your RV.
-Their website has dozens of DIY modification you can do to your travel trailer.
+Their website has dozens of DIY modifications you can do to your travel trailer.
 Adding a generator is explained in this article by Mod My RV right here.